We Support Amazon Sellers:

 |Use destructive software that messes with competitors' rankings;||Computer Fraud and Abuse Act|

-For example.
-Let's say that Jane X is selling Widget Y. John X is also selling widget Y. John uses repricing software.
+For example: Jane and John sell widget X. John uses repricing software.
 On Monday, both Jane's and John's widgets are priced the same.
 In the hopes of gaining an edge, Jane lowers her price by 50 cents.
-John's repricing software is alerted that Jane lowered her price and automatically lowers his by 51 cents, so he's cheaper than Jane by 1 cent.
+John's repricing software notices Jane's drop and automatically lowers John's price by 51 cents.

-This type of activity is not illegal.
-Many people think it is, but it's not.
+Many people think this type of monitoring is nefarious; it's not.
 It's textbook competition and 100% legal.

 The Dot Com Disclosures

-One of the FTC's main directives is offering guidelines on what is and is not acceptable marketing behavior.
-Considered the Bible of online marketing law, the Dot Com Disclosures are a set of regulations regarding proper Internet advertising procedures.
-Amongst a host of other online marketing guidelines, the Dot Com Disclosures condemn paid and fake reviews.
+The FTC outlines directives on acceptable marketing behavior.
+A key marketing guidebook, the Dot Com Disclosures are a set of regulations regarding proper digital disclosures.
+Among a host of other online marketing guidelines, the Dot Com Disclosures condemn paid and fake reviews.

-The document makes clear that phony ratings and reviews fall squarely into the "unfair and deceptive" category, and taking part in the activity could result in a hefty fine - so hefty it could bankrupt you.
+The document makes clear that phony ratings and reviews fall squarely into the "unfair and deceptive" category and could result in a stiff fine.

 The DCD also states that any and all material connections must be made clear in online endorsements (including Amazon reviews).
 But, can the FTC, realistically, enforce the "material disclosure" clause on every person who has ever written an online review?
 Of course not.
 For starters, the FTC's stated goal is to protect consumers, so they can't very well start going after the very people they've vowed to protect.
 Secondly, it's not fiscally practical to legally hound individual reviewers.

-So, what does the FTC do?
+So, how does the FTC operate?
 They go after flagrant violators.
-The people who set up networks of fake reviewers, not the individual pay for hire typers.
+The people who establish fake review empires.

 FBA-Related Laws & Amazon's History

-Like all laws, the Lanham Act (and associated Case Law) is nuanced and precise and full of exceptions.
-But the gist of the law is this:
+The Lanham Act (and associated case law) is nuanced and teeming with exceptions, but the gist is this:

-- The unauthorized -- and ultimately profitable -- use of a trademark (outside of fair use allowances) is illegal;
+- The unauthorized -- and profitable -- use of a trademark (outside of fair use allowances) is against the law;

-- Trademark holders have a legal right to the domain name of their trademarks. (i.e., Nike Inc., by default, has a legal right to Nike.com.
-A cybersquatter can't hold Nike.com hostage and make the company pay them 1 Billion for it.
+- Trademark holders have a legal right to trademarked domains. (i.e., Nike Inc., by default, has a legal right to Nike.com.
+A cybersquatter can't hold Nike.com hostage for $1 Billion.

 - Illegalizes the importation of products that infringe on, or are dilutive of, a registered U.S. trademark.